damianjoakes/JPOX/readme.md

     })
 ```

-When assigned to a variable, returns an object containing the new data, and the index of the updated object.
+The `JPOX.update()` method returns an object containing the new data, and the index of the updated object.

 <br>